Ashutosh2088/Fibonacci/README.md

 While storing, the separtor or the delimitter between the two numbers is '-1' which is converted to ':' on output.

 I've included the codes that I wrote in JAVA and C++.
 I shall add the python code in the future.

+In case the codes don't work, feel free to contact me :)